 The Midnight Sun

-The Lappish summer is full of light, late nights out in nature, and cultural festivities.
+The Lappish summer is full of light, nights out in nature, and cultural festivities.
 During a certain time in the summer, the sun does not set below the horizon at all in Rovaniemi – a period of time called the Midnight Sun season in Lapland.
-Over the time of the white night, the Lappish wilderness bathes in a unique light throughout day and night, enabling people to explore the wonders of the Lappish nature without having to care about the time.
+Over the time of the white night, the Lappish wilderness bathes in a unique light throughout the day and night, enabling people to explore the wonders of Lappish nature without having to care about the time.

 The days in Rovaniemi are warm, and the Finns are enjoying the great outdoors in great numbers – after all, this is the time of the year the Finns are waiting for through the long winter of Lapland.
 One day, in particular, the fest of Midsummer awakens all the Finns from any hibernation they might still be experiencing after the long winter – a day of the great outdoors, big bonfires, Finnish saunas, and good friends.
 Altogether, the summer of Lapland is full of warm-hearted events and festivals and a great opportunity to step inside the mindset of a Finn.

 The Core of Finnish Summer